Positivity of the CM line bundle for K-stable log Fanos: Introduction

-\begin{theorem} Let $f\colon (X,D)\to T$ be a flat morphism of relative dimension $n$ from a normal projective pair to a normal projective variety, such that $-(K_{X/T}+D)$ is $\bQ$-Cartier and $f$-ample.
-Assume that $D$ does not contain any fibers. \begin{enumerate} \item \textsc{Bigness}: If each fiber $(X_t,D_t)$ is klt, the general geometric fibers $(X_t,D_t)$ are uniformly K-stable, and the variation of $f$ is maximal, then $\lambda_{f,D}$ is big. \item \textsc{Ampleness}: If all the geometric fibers $(X_t,D_t)$ are uniformly K-stable, then $\lambda_{f,D}$ is ample. \end{enumerate} \end{theorem}
+\begin{theorem} Let $f\colon (X,D)\to T$ be a flat morphism of relative dimension $n$ with connected fibers from a normal projective pair to a normal projective variety, such that $-(K_{X/T}+D)$ is $\bQ$-Cartier and $f$-ample.
+Assume that $D$ does not contain any fibers. \begin{enumerate} \item \textsc{Bigness}: If each fiber $(X_t,D_t)$ is klt, the general geometric fibers $(X_{\bar{t}},D_{\bar{t}})$ are uniformly K-stable, and the variation of $f$ is maximal, then $\lambda_{f,D}$ is big. \item \textsc{Ampleness}: If all the geometric fibers $(X_{\bar{t}},D_{\bar{t}})$ are uniformly K-stable, and the variation of $f$ is maximal, then $\lambda_{f,D}$ is ample. \end{enumerate} (Here a general geometric fiber denotes the fiber along a geometric point $\Spec\overline{\Omega}\to U\subseteq X$, where $U\subseteq X$ is a dense open subset and $\overline{\Omega}$ some algebraically closed field.) \end{theorem}